 The AT&T internal security awareness program takes an innovative engage-while-learning approach.
 Our program enforces personal responsibility from every person who touches the network – from office workers and server administrators to those in the field and more.
 Using a series of animated characters to share learnings about security, the storylines ask employees to imagine real-life scenarios that could involve them, such as opening a dangerous link or sending data unencrypted.
 Our lead animated character – which has become an iconic internal brand – learns awareness lessons on behalf of the employee.

 Under the banner of the AT&T proprietary slogan You Are the FirewallTM, animated short stories, original video games with embedded security training, live game shows and an International Security Awareness Week promote security with employees at all of our worldwide AT&T locations.
 This entertainment-based approach to the security awareness program was reviewed by industry analysts and has received the highest acclaim from the Institute for Applied Network Security.

 AT&T’s Code of Business Conduct (Code) is the foundation for how we do business and how we treat each other and our customers.
 The Code puts our values in action and guides us to the right decisions every day.
-All AT&T employees are required to annually acknowledge their responsibility to adhere to our Code of Business Conduct and our Information Security Policy.
+All AT&T employees are required to annually acknowledge their responsibility to adhere to our Code and our Information Security Policy.
 AT&T employees also receive periodic awareness and compliance training to reinforce our privacy standards.